 The plan is what will help you to maximize the high productive hours thereby increasing your result.
 So I invite you to do the same.
 Take a pen a paper try to get your most productive hours on paper and then follow it up with a work plan that will help you to maximize those hours.
-This is very important as employers will begin to focus more on result and individual contribution to the business now.
-This may be saving grace to help you hold your job during this lockdown.
+This is very important as employers will begin to focus more on results and individual contributions to the business now.
+This may be a saving grace to help you hold your job during this lockdown.

 It’s important for you to create a workspace within your home.
 Get a space or place where you are not likely to be disturbed or distracted.
 This is will help your mind to be configured to work and keep you focused.
 If you must work either from home or even in the office, your mind needs to be settled for it.
 You must be prepared psychologically.
 This is key to your performance.

 While it is good to multitask, you must be careful not to defeat the purpose of multitasking itself.
 It came up as a way to get more done within a limited time but that’s when it is done appropriately.
 When working from home, you must try as much as possible to avoid multitasking your job/work with personal or house chores.
-This can reduce your productivity and also make you lose track with your job.
+This can reduce your productivity and also make you lose track of your job.